wsamuelw/review-data-using-SVC/README.md

-# sentiment prediction from text data using SCV
+# sentiment prediction from text data using SVC

-a quick demo to predict sentiment from text i.e. positive or negative (not neutral) from a list of reviews using SCV in python
+a quick demo to predict sentiment from text i.e. positive or negative (not neutral) from a list of reviews using SVC (Support Vector Classifier) in python

 for referrence